weztcy/Numora---Calculator-Mobile-App/README.md

 This project was developed to:

-* Learn the fundamentals of Android application development
-* Implement arithmetic logic using Java
-* Develop mobile interfaces using XML
-* Handle button interactions and user input
-* Practice event handling in Android
+* Provide a reliable mobile solution for basic arithmetic calculations
-* Display calculation results dynamically
+* Deliver fast and responsive calculation processing
-* Improve understanding of basic Android UI development
-* Build a functional calculator application
+* Maintain a simple and intuitive calculator interface
+* Provide clear interaction between numerical inputs and arithmetic operations
+* Implement structured input handling and validation
+* Maintain consistent interface behavior across application interactions

 ## 📱 Mobile Application

-The application is designed for Android devices with a focus on simplicity and ease of use.
+The application is designed for Android devices with a focus on simplicity, responsiveness, and ease of use.

-The interface provides direct access to common arithmetic operations while maintaining a clean and intuitive user experience.
+The interface provides direct access to common arithmetic operations while maintaining clear interaction flow and consistent visual behavior.

 ## 📜 License

-This project was created for learning, skill development, and portfolio documentation purposes.
+This project is maintained for portfolio, reference, and development purposes.

 ---